fdq09eca/asc_luckdraw/README.md

 ## Further development ideas

 1. Make number of die to be optional (1, 2, 3...)
-2. show winner face upon result. (i.e. Dictionary and decision function)
+2. show prize upon result. (i.e. Dictionary and decision function)
-3. 未諗到.

 ---